jmcnamara/rust_xlsxwriter/examples/Readme.md

   The `vba_extract` utility (https://crates.io/crates/vba_extract) can be
   used to extract the `vbaProject.bin` file.

+* `app_memory_test.rs` - Simple performance test and memory usage program for rust_xlsxwriter.
+It writes alternate cells of strings and numbers.
+It defaults to 4,000 rows x 40 columns.
+The number of rows and the "constant memory" mode can be optionally set. usage:
+  ./target/release/examples/app_perf_test [num_rows] [--constant-memory]

 * `app_merge_range.rs` - An example of creating merged ranges in a worksheet using the rust_xlsxwriter library.